Open Hours: Mon - Fri 9am - 5pm

 In testing, a weighted headform is dropped from increasing heights onto the surface until the maximum safe impact level (a HIC value of 1000) is reached.
 The height at which that occurs becomes the surface’s certified Critical Fall Height.

 The 2018 version of the standard updated the 2008 guidelines, ensuring more accurate testing on both concrete and natural base layers.
-All As Good As Grass surfaces are tested to BS EN 1177 and can achieve CFH ratings up to 3 metres.
+As Good As Grass can install school safety surfacing systems tested to BS EN 1177, with suitable shock pad and turf combinations available for Critical Fall Height requirements up to 3 metres.

 How Shock Pads Help Schools Meet Standards